 In the wild, bearded dragons might eat grass when they’re hard-pressed for food, but they will not get much nutritional value from it.
 We discuss this issue more in the next section.
 It’s just important to remember that bearded dragon digestive tracts are not designed for grass, making it incredibly difficult to digest it all, let alone gain any nutrients from.

 Do Bearded Dragons Eat Grass in the Wild?

 Wild bearded dragons are highly adaptable, opportunistic predators.
 During periods of time where prey is abundant, they will actively hunt insects and other arthropods.
 They supplement their diet with vegetation as needed.
 In times where prey are scarce, they will eat more vegetation to sustain themselves.They will eat grass if they need to, but it certainly isn’t their most sought-after meal since it does not taste good, is difficult to digest, and does not offer much nutritional value.

 It’s also crucial to mention that the grass in your yard is nothing like the grass they eat in the wild.
 The word “grass” describes a whole variety of plants.
 Since bearded dragons live in dry environments, the grass in their natural habitat tends to be really dry and unattractive, making them suitable for someone’s yard.

 Not to mention, grass used in yards has been specifically bred for attractiveness, causing the grass to be void of many minerals and vitamins.
 So, any grass from your yard is likely to have absolutely no nutritional value.
-On the other hand, wild grass offers some nutritional value since it has not been bred for domestic purposes.
+On the other hand, wild grass may offer some nutritional value, depending on the mineral composition of the sand it grows in.

 We mention these facts because even in the wild, it is unlikely for a bearded dragon to eat the type of grass that is in your backyard.
 This is simply because bearded dragons do not live in habitats with that type of grass.